 Molds play a vital role in nature by breaking down plant and animal matter but when allowed to flourish inside a home it can cause a variety of health issues.
 Invisible mold spores that permeate indoor air can cause nasal stuffiness, sore throats, allergies, asthma, airways infections, and in extreme cases serious lung infections.
 Wouldn’t you know it, children are also at a greater risk.
 Preventing the growth of mold in basements and crawl spaces can go a long way towards improving the overall health of your home.

-According to the Institute of Medicine (IOM), "Since about 1980, asthma prevalence and asthma-related hospitalizations and deaths have increased substantially, especially among children.
-Recent studies have suggested that indoor exposures - to dust mites, cockroaches, mold, pet dander, tobacco smoke, and other biological and chemical pollutants - may influence the disease course of asthma."
+According to the National Academy of Medicine (NAM), “Since about 1980, asthma prevalence and asthma-related hospitalizations and deaths have increased substantially, especially among children.
+Recent studies have suggested that indoor exposures – to dust mites, cockroaches, mold, pet dander, tobacco smoke, and other biological and chemical pollutants – may influence the disease course of asthma.”

 “More than 6 million children in the U.S. have asthma.
 Genes are known to play a role, and so does the home environment.
 Childhood asthma has been linked to indoor mold growing in a child’s home as a result of moisture problems such as water leaks.” – National Institutes of Health (NIH)

 There is not much that is more nauseating than a musty smelling basement.
 Just the thought of having to spend time down there can cause dread.
 And when upstairs space is limited, a foul-smelling basement is never an ideal space for extra storage.
 Musty odors and mildew ruin clothing, furniture, carpeting, toys, air conditioners, household knick-knacks, sports equipment, fabrics, etc.